aleator/OKHS/README.md

 Did you just `cd` into an old project and have no clue what to do next?
 You need an `.ok` file!

-Maintaining services and development work often accrue many scripts and commands that are necessary but hard to remember after significant amounts of time.
-OKHS allows storing these commands into '.ok' files along with their documentation.
-The OKHS program is designed to allow you to quickly select the required commands and input their arguments.
+The `.ok` files are the place where you collect all the commands to be run in a given directory.
+Collecting these in a known place is a huge help as many project specific commands can be hard to remember after significant amounts of time.
+The OKHS program is designed to help you maintain and select commands from you `.ok` file.

 Just `cd` into that old project, type `ok` (or your preferred alias) and be greeted with the list of the commands required to work with your project.